gregbkr/ghost-aws-ecs/README.md

 - Run again a `terraform deploy`

 ### Check
-- Try the website on CloudFront url
+- Try the website on instance and CloudFront url
 - Try with your DNS: https://d3vblog.com

 ### Backup
 - Use [backup](https://eu-west-1.console.aws.amazon.com/backup) to backup every day your EFS data.

+### Setup SNS for delivering monitoring alert
+- Terraform will not let you create a subcription to SNS, so you are alerted when the blog goes down.
+- You have to go via the console to SNS, region `us-east-1`(!), create an EMAIL subscription, and validated the url in your mailbox.

 ### Lower the cost
 - Go the EC2/reserved instance and buy a linux `t2.nano` in the region your deployed the ECS cluster.
 Insted of paying 5$/month for a `t2.nano` your should be able to find some 2.2$ / month